Tony Currenti: Life outside the music business

 In early 1979, after getting married, Currenti decided to leave the music industry and open his own pizzeria in Hurlstone Park, Sydney.
 He now runs Tonino's Penshurst Pizzeria in Penshurst, Sydney.

 Currenti was rediscovered by Australian writer Jesse Fink who interviewed him for his book The Youngs: The Brothers Who Built AC/DC.
-Since the release of the book, Currenti has started playing the drums again and enjoys an increasing popularity among AC/DC fans.
-Since 2014, Currenti has completed two tours of the UK and Europe with various AC/DC tribute bands and received civic honours in his hometown of Fiumefreddo di Sicilia in Sicily.
-Currenti typically plays all the songs he recorded with AC/DC but has recently added Bon Scott-era songs "Gimme a Bullet", "Highway to Hell" and "It's a Long Way to the Top" to sets.
+Following the release of the book in 2013, Currenti started playing the drums again and gained popularity among AC/DC fans.
+Currenti completed a number of tours of the UK and Europe with various AC/DC tribute bands and received civic honours in his hometown of Fiumefreddo di Sicilia in Sicily.
+Currenti typically plays all the songs he recorded with AC/DC but also Bon Scott-era songs such as "Gimme a Bullet", "Highway to Hell" and "It's a Long Way to the Top".

 In May 2016, Currenti was a special guest for the unveiling of a fan-funded statue of Bon Scott at the 10th Annual Bonfest in Kirriemuir, Scotland, alongside former AC/DC bassist Mark Evans and Bon Scott friend and author Mary Renshaw.